 Globalising Chinese business firms from the state-owned enterprise (SOE) and non-state small and medium enterprise (SME) sector are adapting to new and changing business environments.
 Domestically, they face increasing privatisation and marketization.
 Internationally, they encounter unfamiliar legal and institutional environments.
 Foreign businesses have to be aware of these constraints.
 Australia China financial and business integration is creating new opportunities and challenges which need to be anticipated and examined in detail.

-The focus of the China Business Group is on the corporate and business dimension in Australia China economic cooperation from an Australian and Chinese business perspective.
+The focus of the China Research Group is on the corporate and business dimension in Australia China economic cooperation from an Australian and Chinese business perspective.

-The China Business Group builds on school-wide research cooperation across the Business School and close collaboration with the China Studies Centre and faculties of the University of Sydney.
+The China Research Group builds on school-wide research cooperation across the Business School and close collaboration with the China Studies Centre and faculties of the University of Sydney.

 Our principal objectives are:

 - To undertake analysis, research and teaching of the highest quality

 - To define Australia China relations in a global business context

 - To establish on-going business dialogue between Australia and China

 - To deliver thought leadership for corporate and government partners

 - To publicise business and policy analysis and commentary